kiith-sa/ICE/docsrc/modding_reference/component_spawner.rst

                in an entity file.
 Even components that are not present in the specified entity can be used.
-Usually, at least the physics component should be overridden to specify position, velocity and/or rotation. spawnerIsOwner When true, the spawner entity will own the spawned entity.
+Usually, at least the physics component should be overridden to specify position, velocity and/or rotation.
+If no entity is specified, these components fully define the entity. spawnerIsOwner If true, the spawner entity will own the spawned entity.
 This can be useful for movement constraints and weapons.
                *Bool*.
 Default: ``true``.
 delay          Delay between the condition is met and the entity is spawned in